 - There is no known gender predilection

 - 30%-40% of all uveal melanomas are asymptomatic at the time of detection, being discovered as a result of routine ocular exam.

-- Incidence are higher in more fairly pigmented groups but exceedingly lower in Asian and black populations.
+- Incidence is higher in those with light pigmentation and significantly lower in Asian and black populations.